Samuel James Supalla

 Samuel James Supalla (December 4, 1957) is an American Sign Language performer, filmmaker, and linguist.
+He developed the ASL-phabet, and is noted for his storytelling performances in American Sign Language.

+Early life

-Supalla was born in Pasco, Washington in December 1957.
-On his birth, he has said: "Although, I really think of myself as being born around December 23rd with the help of my brother, Ted!"
-Ted had helped with the creation of his name sign, which Samuel did not have until three weeks after his birth.
+Supalla was born in Pasco, Washington on December 4, 1957.
+Both of his parents and two of his three brothers were deaf, and his third brother was hard of hearing.
+Supalla's brother Ted helped with the creation of Supalla's name sign, which Samuel did not have until three weeks after his birth.
+Supalla later said: "I really think of myself as being born around December 23rd with the help of my brother, Ted!"
 At a very young age, he began appointing name signs for others.
-Both of his parents were deaf and he had three brothers, two deaf and one hard of hearing.
-Supalla is notable for his storytelling performances in American Sign Language (ASL), particularly for his narrative in The American Literature Series: For a Decent Living.
 He is a filmmaker and a linguist “whose interest lies in the research and English development issues concerning deaf children” and stresses the importance of a natural sign language.

-Early life

 Before enrolling in school, Samuel's father would often go to the Deaf Club bringing the whole family along to attend.
 Samuel himself remembers the old stories and plays that were performed in ASL.
 The audience at the Club shared a fascination for these ASL stories.
 He graduated from the Oregon School for the Deaf.
 Throughout preschool and elementary, the program enforced oralism amongst deaf students where signing was not allowed.
 Although the children were not allowed to sign, they would do so in their dormitories.
 “I had become a signing model for my peers during the early formative years.
 When Supalla went home, he made up stories about an imaginary white horse, and when he returned to school, he told his classmates.
 When the students visited his home, “they would ask where the white horse was.
 I would have to lie and tell them that the white horse died.
 They were disappointed that they never got to see the white horse”.

-Talent competition

-When Supalla was 15, the Oregon School for the Deaf was invited by Gallaudet University to go to National Association of the Deaf.
+When Supalla was 15, the Oregon School for the Deaf was invited by Gallaudet University to the National Association of the Deaf.
 There was a talent competition in front of an audience of Gallaudet students.
 Supalla won the competition.

-College years
+Education and career beginnings

-At the end of high school, Supalla enrolled at California State University Northridge in 1976 and graduated as a History major.
-During his college years, he was invited to a conference on American Sign Language research, as a part of the entertainment for the conference.
-It was this engagement that established the start of his professional career.
-During this period of his life, he travelled for the purpose of doing live shows/storytelling in front of many audiences.
-He worked as a research assistant at the Salk Institute for Biological Studies.
-His next move was to apply to the University of Illinois at Urbana-Champaign in 1982, where he was admitted and majored in education with a concentration in bilingual education.
-It was at the University of Illinois that he received his master's degree and Doctorate degrees.
+Supalla enrolled at California State University Northridge in 1976 and graduated as a History major.
+While he was a student, he was invited to give a storytelling performance at a conference on American Sign Language research, which started his professional public speaking career.

+He worked as a research assistant at the Salk Institute for Biological Studies in San Diego.
+In 1982, he began graduate studies in Education with a concentration in bilingual education at the University of Illinois at Urbana-Champaign, earning a master's degree and doctorate degree.